 “The real problem comes from the holes in the walls behind your outlet’s base plates,” says the video.
 First, turn off the power at the circuit breaker box so you don’t get a shock.

 Insulating is simple with premade foam gaskets — make sure you measure the outlet before you purchase.
 Also, put easily removable child-safety plugs in unused wall outlets to plug potential leaks.

 Even baseboards along outside walls can be a source of cold air leaks.
 To prevent cold-air intrusion into your home, use clear caulk to seal joints where baseboards meet walls and floors.

 19. LED lightbulbs

 LED lightbulbs won’t help with home heating costs, but they sure will make a difference in your electric bills for lighting.
-Here’s a step-by-step guide to choosing the LED bulbs that work best for you and where to put them in your home to make the most difference.
+We offer a step-by-step guide to choosing the right LED bulbs, and placing them where they will make the most difference.

 Marilyn Lewis and Susan Ladika contributed to this post.